roseeng/RelayDiscovery/README.md

 # RelayDiscovery
-A Relay Pool api server that filters tha data from relays.syncthing.net
+A Relay Pool api server that filters the data from relays.syncthing.net

 ## Background
 I have a network of clients that often are behind different firewalls, and I have been having perfomance problems that I,